 With many ERP systems, you are restricted to defining parts as make-to-stock or make-to-order, which directly impacts on the ongoing processes.
 However, with Epicor ERP you simply default the system to your normally preferred status but, order-by-order or job-by-job, you can change the way that part is processed.
 You can even have a job for a particular part that can be configured to make some items direct to a sales order and others to stock.

 This gives you a great deal of granularity in your visibility and control, without overwhelming configuration requirements.

+Discrete manufacturers benefit from ERP’s ability to provide end-to-end visibility, helping them make informed decisions and adapt to market fluctuations.
 Visibility of all aspects of the system is vital in today’s market where customers, both internal and external, need instant access to information.

 Epicor’s ERP software has system trackers which provide you with the ability to get true 360-degree visibility of information relating to any business process flow.
-All ERP systems these days give you ‘drill down’ but Epicor also provides you with ‘drill around’, another way in which it is the best ERP software for discrete manufacturing.
+All ERP systems these days give you ‘drill down’ but Epicor also provides you with ‘drill around’, another way in which it is the best ERP for discrete manufacturing.
 You can go from looking at a sales order to a shipment, to an invoice, to a GL journal (if you wish) without ever leaving your starting screen, and all in just two clicks.

 Extensive search functions like Google

 On top of its trackers, Epicor also has tremendous search capabilities.
 Again, all systems allow you to create your own searches but you have to know where you are in the system to be able to enact them.
 This isn’t always possible, or at least not without wasting valuable time.